zmylalala/Cryptopunks_Analysis/README.md

 "Chain" refers to each block's cryptographic reference to its parent block.
 In other words, blocks are linked together.
 The data within the block cannot be changed without changing all subsequent blocks, but changing subsequent blocks requires the consensus of the entire network.
-Every computer in the network must agree on each new block and chain.
+Every computer in the network must agree on each new blockchain.
 These computers are called "nodes".
 Nodes ensure that everyone interacting with the blockchain has the same data.
 To complete this distributed protocol, the blockchain requires a consensus mechanism.
 Ethereum is a blockchain with computers embedded within it.
-It is the foundation for building applications and organizations in a decentralized, permissionless, censorship-resistant way.
+It is the foundation for building applications and organizations in a decentralized way.
-In the Ethereum universe, there is a canonical computer (called the Ethereum Virtual Machine, or EVM) whose state is unanimously agreed upon by everyone in the Ethereum network.
+In Ethereum, there is a canonical computer (called the Ethereum Virtual Machine, or EVM) whose state is unanimously agreed upon by everyone in the Ethereum network.
 Everyone participating in the Ethereum network (each Ethereum node) keeps a copy of the state of that computer.
 Additionally, any participant can broadcast requests to this computer to perform arbitrary computations.
 Whenever such a request is broadcast, other participants on the